AmmonHepworth/MATH4610/hw3/norm/manNorm.md

 ## Description

 This algorithm is a general purpose vector norm solver.
 It will find any arbitrary vector p-norm, including infinity.
 To get the infinity norm, pass the numeric limit of the integer and it will return the appropriate value.
 The 1-norm will give a summation of the vector, the 2-norm will be the square root of the sum of the squares, and the infinity-norm will give the max element, for example.
 This code will produce a norm of ANY NUMBER.
+Note that the norm where p=2 is also called the Frobenius norm.

 ## Input